Tabtoxin: Factors affecting production

-The effects of carbon, nitrogen sources and amino acids on growth and tabtoxin production by pv. tabaci, were examined by varying the components of a defined basal medium, which contained the following nutrients per liter: sucrose (10 g), KNO_{3} (5 g), MgSO_{4}.7H_{2}O (0.2 g), CaCl_{2}.2H_{2}O (0.11 g), FeSO_{4}.7H_{2}O (20 mg), NaH_{2}PO_{4}.2H_{2}O (0.9 g) and H_{2}PO_{4}.3H_{2}O (1 g).
-Both growth and quantity of tabtoxin synthesized were significantly affected by carbon source, nitrogen source and amino acid supplements.
-Sorbitol, xylose and sucrose proved to be the best carbon sources for tabtoxin production.
+The effects of carbon, nitrogen sources, and amino acids on growth and tabtoxin production by pv. tabaci were examined by varying the components of a defined basal medium, which contained the following nutrients per liter: sucrose (10 g), KNO3|link=potassium nitrate (5 g), MgSO4*7H2O|link=epsomite (0.2 g), CaCl2*2H2O|link=Calcium chloride (0.11 g), FeSO4*7H2O|link=Iron(II) sulfate (20 mg), NaH2PO4*2H2O|link=Monosodium phosphate (0.9 g) and H2PO4*3H2O|link=Dihydrogen phosphate (1 g).
+Both growth and quantity of tabtoxin synthesized were significantly affected by carbon source, nitrogen source, and amino acid supplements.
+Sorbitol, xylose, and sucrose proved to be the best carbon sources for tabtoxin production.
 Specific toxin production was very low using glucose as a single carbohydrate source, although bacterial growth was well supported by glucose.
-Amount and type of nitrogen sources (NH_{4}Cl or KNO_{3}) affected the growth of pv. tabaci and quantities of tabtoxin produced.
+Amount and type of nitrogen sources (NH4Cl|link=Ammonium chloride or KNO3|link=Potassium nitrate) affected the growth of pv. tabaci and quantities of tabtoxin produced.
 Nitrate is the best of these two forms of nitrogen for production of tabtoxin.

 Some progress has been made on elucidating factors that regulate tabtoxin biosynthesis in P. syringae.